Holly leafs through her notebook with blog post ideas.

 I finally GET the reason I should narrow my ideal client down to the narrowest possible definition, to be exact and really pin her down.

-A new story, a fresh metaphor, an original twist, or different wording—they can help readers get your message, even if they’ve heard it all before.
+Different wording, a new story, or a fresh metaphor can help readers get your message, even if they’ve heard it all before.

 How to be original